streetwriters/notesnook/docs/help/contents/encryption.md

 After you are signed in, the app requests your user data which includes, among other things, your salt.

-{% info Salt generation %}
+> info Salt generation
+>

-When you create an account, the server generates a cryptographically secure random salt for you.
+> When you create an account, the server generates a cryptographically secure random salt for you.
 This salt is used for key generation.

-{% end %}

 You password & salt is then used to derive a strong irreversible key using Argon2 as the password key derivation function (PKDF).